Thos. Taylor & Co. (Sixth)

 Provenance: Steven Hubbell Collection

 It is thought that the Thomas Taylor & Co., Virginia N. bottles date from the 1865 to 1874 period, and were probably used during that entire period.
-The sixth size bottle may date from the first half of that period, circa 1865-1869, and the fifth may date from the second half, circa 1870-1874.
+The sixth size bottle may date from the first half of that period, circa 1865 to 1869, and the fifth may date from the second half, circa 1870 to 1874.

 In 1861, Taylor became partners with John G. Frisch importing and dealing wines and liquor at 413 and 415 Clay Street in San Francisco.
 The business was known as J. G. Frisch & Co.
-You can see an extremely rare California Bitters in another museum gallery that was put out by Frisch.
+You can see an extremely rare California Bitters in the Bitters Gallery that was put out by Frisch.

 Frisch and Taylor undoubtedly recognized the need for a wholesale liquor business in burgeoning Virginia city, and the potential success if he could keep the merchants supplied.
 This was not an easy task for a whiskey merchant since importing barrels and kegs of whiskey meant long, difficult hauls over the Placerville-Genoa wagon road.
 By 1863, Virginia City was rivaling San Francisco as the financial center of the west.
 It was certainly the western mining center, and much of the business transacted in western mining camps went through Virginia City one way or another, including whiskey.
 Taylor became one of the first of the San Francisco whiskey merchants to recognize this golden opportunity.
 By 1864, Frisch had moved on and the business was now Thomas Taylor & Co. as you can see from the newspaper advertisement below.

-Primary Support: Nevada History Through Glass, The Nevada Bottle Book by Fred N. Holabird
+Primary Support: Reference to Nevada History Through Glass, The Nevada Bottle Book by Fred N. Holabird

 Support Image: Two (2) Thos.
 Taylor & Co.
 Sole Agents for P. Vollmers Old Bourbon, Louisville, KY applied top, slug plate bottles – Jeff Wichmann & American Bottle Auctions.